GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

        ```

        :::{note}
-       As seen in this example, although the second pin's name has the `-in` suffix, HAL treats it as an output pin.
-Therefore, when configuring pin connections in HAL, always refer to how the pin is configured in HAL, not just its name.
+       As seen in this example, although the second pin's name has the `-in` suffix, {{HAL}} treats it as an output pin.
+Therefore, when configuring pin connections in {{HAL}}, always refer to how the pin is configured in {{HAL}}, not just its name.
        :::

     - ```hal